24. Upper Badger Loop

 Description

 From Gumjuwac Saddle, head downslope to the east into the Badger Creek Wilderness on the Gumjuwac Trail (480).
 Shortly after leaving the saddle some large Englemann spruce accent an interesting dry meadow complex.
-The trail descends steeply along Gumjuwac Creek through a diverse species mix of older trees including grand fir, mountain hemlock, Engelmann spruce, Pacific silver fir and occasional western larch.
+The trail descends steeply along Gumjuwac Creek through a diverse species mix of older trees including mountain hemlock, Engelmann spruce, grand fir, Pacific silver fir and occasional western larch.
 Old Douglas-fir and ponderosa pine mix in on the warmer lower slopes as the trail nears Badger Creek.
-Signs of past defoliation and mortality from spruce budworm outbreaks are evident.

-Turn right on the Badger Creek Trail (479) approximately 2 ¼ miles from the saddle heading southwest towards Badger Lake.
-Diverse species and past defoliation events continue with occasional western redcedar, noble fir and western white pine mixing in.
-Past blowdown is evident in places.
+Turn right on the Badger Creek Trail (479) approximately 2 ¼ miles from the saddle heading southwest towards the cirque basin holding Badger Lake.
+Western redcedar makes an appearance and past blowdown is evident in places.
 Stay to the right (north) of the lake, ignoring paths to the left towards the campground, and intersect the Divide Trail (458) approximately 2 ¼ miles from the Gumjuwac Trail.
 Take the Divide Trail across the slope to the north closing the loop at Gumjuwac Saddle approximately 3 miles later.
+The upper portions of this last segment feature western larch, western white pine and noble fir mixing in with mountain hemlock and silver fir.
+Occasional openings permit views across the valley to the opposite side of the Wilderness.

 If you prefer to hike the steeper segment uphill, hike the loop in the opposite direction from that described here.